Philopt/coffee-girl/README.md

 npm test
 ```

+If you set `PUPPETEER_SKIP_DOWNLOAD=1` when running `npm install`, Puppeteer will not download its bundled browser.
+In that case, ensure Chrome or Chromium is installed locally and available on your `PATH` so `npm test` can launch it.

 This uses Puppeteer to launch the game in a headless browser and checks that all assets load without errors.

 ## License